S0urTamarind/Congestion-Control-Evaluation-Suite/Readme.md

 - What is a suitable packet reordering delay? - [Link Configurations](#link-configurations)

-- \[SECTION 7.10] What topology should we use for MPTCP ?

-- \[SECTION 7.11] Do we run the same tests for Data Center networks or make a new testbed or do both ?
-What topology should we use for Data Centers ?
+- Do we run the same tests for Data Center networks or make a new testbed or do both?
+What topology should we use for Data Centers?

 # Test Configurations